 The jets emerging from the decay products of an LLP, referred to as \textit{displaced jets}, exhibit a distinct topology compared to \textit{prompt jets} that originate from a $pp$ interaction vertex.
 To distinguish displaced jets from prompt jets, a per-jet boosted decision tree (BDT) is trained using the \textsc{XGBoost} framework~\cite{Chen:2016:XST:2939672.2939785}.
 The output of this classifier is a displaced jet BDT score between zero and one, where a higher score indicates that the jet is more likely to have originated from a displaced decay.
 This BDT is trained on five jet-level features that discriminate between displaced and prompt jets.
 The first feature is the fraction of the total jet \pt carried by tracks with $|d_0| < 0.5$~mm, which is expected to be smaller for displaced jets than for prompt jets.
 Similarly, the fraction of the total jet \pt carried by tracks with $|d_0| > 0.5$~mm is used, which provides additional information about the contribution from displaced charged particles to the total jet momentum.
 Third, the fractional value of jet track \pt originating from tracks with $|d_0| < 0.5$~mm and $|(z_0 - z_{\textrm{vertex}}) \sin{\theta}|<0.3$~mm is calculated for each reconstructed $pp$ interaction vertex, and the maximum value of this set is taken.
 Finally, the maximum $|d_0|$ among tracks in the jet, and the median of the logarithmic transverse impact parameter significance of tracks associated to the jet are used.
-The BDT is trained on a mixed signal sample comprised of $VH, H \rightarrow ss$ events with $m_s \in \{16, 55\}$~\GeV and $c\tau_s \in \{10,100\}$~mm, and a mixed background sample comprised of \ttbar, \(W+\)jets and \(Z+\)jets events in equal parts.
+The BDT is trained on a mixed signal sample comprised of $VH, H \rightarrow ss$ events with $m_s \in \{16, 55\}$~\GeV and $c\tau_s \in \{10,100\}$~mm, and a mixed background sample comprised of simulated \ttbar, \(W+\)jets and \(Z+\)jets events in equal parts.